 District of Columbia

 Ms. Albarrán received a Bachelor of Arts from the University of California at Berkeley and her Juris Doctor degree from Harvard Law School.
-Prior to joining Uber, Ms. Albarrán was a Partner in the White Collar & Investigations and Anti-Corruption practice groups at Covington & Burling LLP.
+Prior to joining Uber in 2018, Ms. Albarrán was a Partner in the White Collar & Investigations and Anti-Corruption practice groups at Covington & Burling LLP.
 While at Covington, she handled pressing and sensitive government and internal investigations and litigation for clients.
 She conducted the investigation and co-authored the report with former U.S. Attorney General Eric Holder that included concrete recommendations addressing workplace culture issues at Uber.